+Employees should arrange their personal financial affairs to live within their regular income.
 Employees shall not seek loans from their assigned church, district or from church members.
 Employees needing financial assistance should discuss their needs with the Treasurer.
 Loans may be granted to employees in accordance with the Conference Investment Policy.
 Employee loans are subject to availability of funds and must be for a substantiated financial need after all other funding sources have been exhausted.
 Before any loan proceeds are disbursed, the Employee must furnish the Treasurer with a written and signed request which indicates the amount needed and authorizes the Conference to make payroll deductions to cover the agreed upon payments until the obligation has been paid in full.
 If an Employee ceases to be employed by the Conference for any reason, the loan shall be paid in full before the Employee receives their final paycheck.